autodatadirect/formBuilder/docs/content/api.md

 ## select
 Instead of using the normal select tag, you can use an *input* tag with **data-type="select"**.
 It has the basic elements of a select tag, but with more functionality.
 When clicked, a dropdown appears with sorted option labels (which are scrollable vertically and horizontally) for the user to choose from.
 It also has a search box the user can use to quickly find a label by typing in what they are searching for.

+* Attribute Options
+    - **data-default** *Optional* Can be used to set what the default selection will be in the case that no selection is made.
+This is available as an alternative to the first non-empty option being selected.
+    - **data-empty-label** *Optional* Can be used to create an option with a label but no value.
+Will set the label of an option to the value that the user sets the data-empty label to and will set the value to ''
+    - **data-no-sort** *Optional* Can be set to true, or 1, by the user to prevent the options from being sorted alphabetically.
+    - **showClass** *Optional* Set the showClass equal to a class that you wish to be able to show or hide based on the user's click on the item where showClass is set.
+In order for this functionality to work the showClass must be placed inside of the same formbuilder form that the select input is. *Do not apply this option directly to inputFields, you must wrap all fields that you wish to be hidden in a div and then apply the showClass option to the outer div*
+    - **data-options** *Required.* String representation of a JSON array of objects each containing a "value" and a "label".
 * Methods (public)
     - **setUp(*widget* inputWidget)** Sets up the select type by wrapping it in the appropriate containers and html and appending it to the form.
 Also handles events such as 'click', 'mouseenter', 'mouseleave', 'keydown', and 'keyup'.
 Also writes a closeListener method that can handle certain key presses and closing the panel.
     - **showHideCommand()** If there are no sections, or no showClass, then return.
 Otherwise hide the sections and show the class.